Aditya2z/Shopify/README.md

 The application will be accessible at http://localhost:3000 by default.

 ### Usage
--[Open your web browser and navigate to http://localhost:3000.]
+- Open your web browser and navigate to http://localhost:3000.
--[Sign up for a new account or log in if you already have one.]
+- Sign up for a new account or log in if you already have one.
--[As a user, you can like your favorite products.]
+- As a user, you can like your favorite products.
--[Add products to the shopping cart.]
+- Add products to the shopping cart.
--[Review and proceed to checkout.]
+- Review and proceed to checkout.
--[Feel free to explore the codebase to understand how the different features are implemented.]
+- Feel free to explore the codebase to understand how the different features are implemented.

 ### Contributing
 Contributions are welcome!
 Please follow our contribution guidelines for details on the process.